Reincarnation (film): Release

 The film was released as part of producer Takashige Ichise's J-Horror Theater series along with Infection, Premonition, and Retribution, among others.

 Reincarnation premiered at the 18th Tokyo International Film Festival in October 2005.
 Reincarnation was distributed theatrically by Toho on January 7, 2006.
-The film was released by Lions Gate Films on November 18, 2006 in the United States.
+The film was released by Lionsgate on November 18, 2006 in the United States.

 It was theatrically released in the United States as one of the eight films in the nationwide film festival After Dark Horrorfest, which ran November 17 through 21, 2006.